 Kenneth Boggs is a seasoned veteran with more than 20 years of service in the U.S. Army and West Virginia National Guard, with multiple deployments to places such as Bosnia-Herzegovina, Iraq, and Afghanistan.
 His postings include tours as Executive Officer - Reconnaissance, Surveillance, Target-Acquisition Squadron; Joint Operations Officer - Kandahar, Afghanistan; Command Officer, 92nd Engineer Battalion; and Commanding Officer - West Virginia National Guard 111th Engineer brigade.
 He is the Vice President, Strategy & Operations for N3 in Charleston, West Virginia.
 He has served as a member of the Salvation Army Poverty Alleviation Board and is a member of the West Virginia Community and Technical College System Council.

-Jack Gerrard served in the United States Air Force from 1964 until 1968 and was deployed to Vietnam from 1964 until 1968.
-He served as a Department Commander in the American Legion, the national Committee for Veterans Affairs & Rehabilitation and served as a Chaplain for the American Legion.
+Jack Gerrard – Harrison County.
+Vietnam War.
+Jack served in the United States Air Force from 1964 until 1968 and was deployed to Vietnam.
+He served as a Department Commander in the Americal Legion, the National Committee for Veterans Affairs & Rehabilitation and served as a Chaplain for the American Legion.
 Additionally, he is a member of the Veterans of Foreign Wars and serves on the Harrison County Honor Guard.